yogeshojha/rengine/README.md

 Please note that reNgine is beginner friendly.
 If you have never done open-source before, we encourage you to do so. **We will be happy and proud of your first PR ever.**

-You can start by resolving any [open issues] (https://github.com/yogeshojha/rengine/issues).
+You can start by resolving any [open issues](https://github.com/yogeshojha/rengine/issues).

 ![-----------------------------------------------------](https://raw.githubusercontent.com/andreasbm/readme/master/assets/lines/aqua.png)